Mary Lou Fulton College for Teaching and Learning Innovation policies

 C. Accommodations

-Mary Lou Fulton Teachers College is committed to student success and ensures an inclusive learning environment for all students.
-Students with disabilities or disabling health conditions who need accommodations are required to document their condition with Student Accessibility and Inclusive Learning Services.
-The Mary Lou Fulton Teachers College encourages admitted students with disabilities or disabling health conditions who believe they may need accommodations to register with SAILS before enrolling in the program.
-That way, all reasonable accommodations can be in place at the beginning of the program.
+MLFC is committed to student success and ensures an inclusive learning environment for all students.
+Students with disabilities or disabling health conditions who need accommodations are required to document their condition with Student Accessibility and Inclusive Learning Services, also known as SAILS.
+MLFC encourages admitted students with disabilities or disabling health conditions who believe they may need accommodations to register with SAILS before enrolling in the program so that all reasonable accommodations can be in place at the beginning of the program.
 Students who are registered with SAILS are key participants in establishing reasonable and appropriate accommodations with course instructors.
 Students must re-register with SAILS every semester for which they would like to receive accommodations.

 D. Incomplete grade requests

-To request an incomplete in a course, a student first obtains approval from their instructor and submits an incomplete request form that includes a deadline for coursework to be completed.
+To request an incomplete in a course, a student must first obtain approval from their instructor and submit an incomplete request form, including a deadline for coursework to be completed.
 The incomplete request is then routed to the vice dean or their designee for review and final approval.
 Approval of the request is at the discretion of the vice dean or designee, and the approval process may include modification of the deadline or a request for additional details.
 Students who fail to complete the course by the agreed-upon deadline receive the grade specified in the incomplete request.
-Incomplete deadlines may never exceed one year from the date the incomplete grade was issued.
+In accordance with ASU’s grades and grading policies, incomplete deadlines may never exceed one year from the date the incomplete grade was issued.

 Academic probation